MidnightPineapple/nikhilWorkflow/README.md

 #### Run

-To run, you must specify a config.sh file that contains all global variables that the workflow depends on including the `$workflowFile` and `$outputDirectory`.
+To run, you must specify a config.bash file that contains all global variables that the workflow depends on including the `$workflowFile` and `$outputDirectory`.

 ```bash